dhis2/notes/decisions/2020/02/04-05-tapps-remotes-in-oslo.md

 For more implementation detail oriented tests, we should prefer Jest.

-The important take-away is that we have tests -- and Jest vs. Cypress is left for consideration of the implementers and reviwers.
+The important take-away is that we have tests -- and Jest vs. Cypress is left for consideration of the implementers and reviewers.

+There is a preference towards testing behavior, including `onEvent` handlers, through Cypress, as that is a more realistic test than through simulated events.

+## Toolkits

+We have decided to standardize on Jest over alternatives such as Tape and Lab for business logic.

+Cypress is prefered over Selenium, WebDriver, etc. We have a [utility library](https://github.com/dhis2/cli-utils-cypress/) to setup Cypress with the recommended DHIS2 configuration.

+We want to be able to generate TAP-compliant reports though for reasons outlined in [previous decisions](decisions/2019/12/18-feds-test-location-attrs-css.md).

 # Refactor party